 1. Lack in identifying:

 At the moment, the observer is new to the workplace and has very limited or at times no knowledge regarding the working of the job or the professional and his behavioural pattern.

 So at that moment what are the crucial necessities and needs of the professional are not identified by the observer and hence there is a lack and delay in the development process at the initial stage itself for the observer.

 2. Long Working Hours:

-At the initial stages as the behavior and working of the job is unknown to the observer, they need to obtain and gain the information as quickly as they can.
-So the observer needs to put in a long number of work hours in gaining and understanding the information and behavioral as well as working pattern of the professional so that he is updated on a daily basis with the ongoing work in the firm currently being job shadowed.
+At the initial stages as the behaviour and working of the job is unknown to the observer, they need to obtain and gain the information as quickly as they can.
+So the observer needs to put in a long number of work hours in gaining and understanding the information and behavioural as well as working pattern of the professional so that he is updated on a daily basis with the ongoing work in the firm currently being job shadowed.